nauam/Courses/docs/learning/howto/configuring-windows-nodes.md

 ## Adding a Windows Test Node

-Now QW Control should ask about the model source.
+Now Rundeck should ask about the model source.
 Let's start with the Windows node definition.
 :::: tabs
 ::: tab Enterprise Steps
 1. Click on the **Add a new Node Source +** button.